3 Common Tree Insects Wichita Homeowners Should Watch For

 Introducing natural predators to your yard is part of an integrated pest management program and a chemical-free way to protect it.
 Attracting birds, parasitic wasps, ladybugs, and praying mantises will reduce the population of some insects.
 However, this method is ineffective against severe infestations or when dealing with an invasive species.

-Arbor Masters Can Help Protect Your Trees from Common Tree Insects
+Arbor Masters Can Help Protect Your Trees from Common Pests

 Pest problems can range from nuisances to killing valuable species and lowering property value.
 When you need help getting a tree insect problem under control, you need experienced professionals and Certified Arborists.

-The Arbor Masters’ team includes Certified Arborists who can make recommendations on the best way to deal with insect problems and prevent them in the future.
+The Arbor Masters’ team includes Certified Arborists who can recommend the best way to deal with insect problems and prevent them in the future.
 Trust us with your trees and schedule a quote online today or call us at 316-838-3111.